Shahnawaz Tanai: Coup of March 1990

-On 6 March 1990, when the trial of army officers from the PDPA's Khalq faction was about to start, Tanai launched a coup with the help of renegade mujahideen commander, Gulbuddin Hekmatyar, against the then President Mohammad Najibullah.
-Tanai had secret sporadic contacts with the hardline Islamist Hekmatyar.
-The Pakistan government's involvement in this abortive affair was transparently obvious.
-Prime Minister Benazir Bhutto's plea to the other six party leaders to aid Tanai and Hekmatyar was rebuked as a disgrace to the jihad.
-Most of the factions viewed Tanai as an opportunistic war criminal and hardline communist who had been responsible for the carpet-bombing of portions of the western city of Herat during the 1979 Herat uprising.
+On 6 March 1990, when the trial of army officers from the PDPA's Khalq faction was about to start, Tanai launched a coup with the help of renegade mujahideen commander, Gulbuddin Hekmatyar, against the then President Mohammad Najibullah, claiming that the government had lost touch with its ideals.
+Tanai and Hekmatyar planned to form a joint council between Khalq and Hezbi Islami.
+The Afghan Interim Government refused to take part in the coup with Burhanuddin Rabbani stating that there was no difference between Najibullah and Tanai and that “Whatever Hekmatyar does is his own business in which the Mujahideen have no contribution.”
+Other leaders such as Sibghatullah Mujaddedi stated that the jihad would continue against the Tanai-Hekmatyar coalition government.

 The expected uprising by the Afghan Army did not take place: Tanai had no direct control of troops inside Kabul.
 President Najibullah appeared on television at 10 p.m. the same night to prove that he was physically there and in effective control of the state apparatus.
 Tanai escaped by helicopter to Peshawar, Pakistan, where he was greeted and publicly accepted as an ally by Hekmatyar.
 Eventually, he settled there in Pakistan, where he lived in exile until August of that same year.